sajudson/dataviz-project/README.md

 This is an exploratory visualization for a bike share system that is intended to assist in determine the factors that influence the number and type of users of the system at both daily and hourly intervals.
 It visualizes the impact of quantitative and qualitative attributes, including temperature, humidity and windspeed, day type, and weather conditions, on the number of daily and hour users.

+The techniques shown here can be applied to any multivariate time series data sets.

 <img width="1065" alt="finalvis" src="https://user-images.githubusercontent.com/13242061/32617171-4355080a-c542-11e7-8f37-cee2e72047d5.png">